politrons/Pipeline_DSL/README.md

 ![My image](img/butler.png)![My image](img/logo-groovy.png)

-A Jenkins dsl to create a CI/CD pipeline for your projects.
+A Jenkins DSL project to create CI/CD pipeline for your project.

-For this project we use the [Jenkins DSL](http://localhost:8080/plugin/job-dsl/api-viewer/index.html) which using groovy language.
+For this project we use the [Jenkins DSL](http://localhost:8080/plugin/job-dsl/api-viewer/index.html) which using [Groovy](http://groovy-lang.org/) language.

 The pipeline compose to the next jobs